-This technique can be beneficial when going from one location to another across a large, open space.
-Squaring off involves aligning or positioning your body in relation to a specific object or location in a room and then walking in a straight line toward the item or location.
+Orient yourself by visualizing any landmarks that may be encountered along the wall.
+Perhaps there is a closet door or protruding object that your hand may come across along the way.
+Landmarks such as a closet door can be helpful with navigating.
+For example, if there are two similar hallways, but only one has a closet, it provides an easy way to differentiate.
+When you come to an open doorway, maintain your direction, and keep going.
+With a couple of steps, you will reach the other side, and you can continue trailing the wall.
+For safety purposes when trailing, it's recommended that you use the upper protective technique with your other arm to prevent accidental collisions as you explore various parts of your home.
+Again, use something as an extension of your arm if necessary.
+Squaring Off your body in relation to a specific object or location in a room and then walking in a straight line toward the item or location.
 For example, this technique can be used when the refrigerator is more than three steps across the kitchen from the stove.
 Place your back against the refrigerator door and walk straight across the opening toward the stove, visualizing it in front of you.
 As you approach the stove, use the lower protective technique to protect your body from crashing into the stove.
 Try this technique in other rooms of your home as well as the kitchen.
 This method will need to be adjusted depending on the landmark being used to square off.
-At times it may be necessary to align the side of your body or the back of your legs with an object before walking across the open space.
+At times it may be necessary to align the side of your body or the back of your leas with an object before walking across the open space.
 This technique is helpful when learning a new environment or adjusting to a decrease in vision.
 Keep in mind that it's essential to use your other senses and concepts such as echolocation, which were discussed in previous lessons, to help with orientation.
 Eventually, with practice, as confidence develops, walking diagonally from one place to another across an open space without this technique may be comfortable.